neil-oliver/Major-Studio-1/Design Studio/README.md

 -

 #### Visual design: Graph, layout, color, typography
+- Data displayed similar to an [Arc Diagram](https://dvia.samizdat.co/2019/ghost/#/site) only on a map instead of linear.
+- line graph combined with bar graph.
+- Single color (red) and greyscale design.
+- Simple font choices - serious, not fun.

 #### Why is this work interesting?
 - Animation / Video - Non interactive.
 - Dual graph types visualising both a single moment in time and values over time.
+- Use of both macro and micro

 #### Further Reading
 [Project breakdown and description](https://www.visualcinnamon.com/portfolio/lighthouse-reports-frontex).